Federal Ministry of Women Affairs and Social Development: Functions and impact

-The Ministry's objectives includes promoting health programs and policies for women, such as aiming to fight sexual violence with the support of UNICEF, including female genital mutilation and child marriage.
+The Ministry's objectives includes promoting health programmes and policies for women, such as aiming to fight sexual violence with the support of UNICEF, including female genital mutilation and child marriage.
 One of the policies that the Ministry has overseen was the National Gender Policy, a policy which the UNDP described as helping to include men and boys in the work regarding gender-based violence and HIV/AIDS.

 Another issue that the Ministry has focused on in recent years is discrimination against those with HIV/AIDS in the workplace, working with the support of the UN to push for and implement non-discriminatory policy and to ensure proper care and protection of these individuals.
 While HIV rates have decreased in Nigeria, a report by the UNDP in 2014 provides evidence for a link between gender-based violence and HIV.
 In the report, the UNDP notes how the Federal Ministry of Women Affairs and Social Development was the operator of the single shelter for HIV-positive women in Nigeria, but according to some responders, the shelter was either no longer in service or believed that it could be operating better.
 While the Ministry appears to be committed to HIV policymaking and protection of HIV-positive individuals, the UNDP report describes how keeping shelters fully operating and open can be difficult due to lack of funds.